Immaculata-LaSalle High School: Christian Brothers (Brothers of the Christian Schools)

 On April 30, 1651, Jean-Baptiste de La Salle (1651–1719) was born to a family of wealth in Reims, France.
 At age 27, La Salle was ordained a priest after renouncing his family's fortune.
 He received his doctorate in theology a few years later.
 La Salle founded the order in 1680 with the mission of teaching poor boys.
 Found literally in every part of the world, La Salle founded a teaching order known as the Brothers of the Christian Schools to instruct teachers and create schools for delinquent children.
 He also founded vocational and secondary schools, and implemented the use of modern languages, arts and sciences.
 La Salle dedicated his life to establishing and developing quality schools throughout France.
-After his death in 1719, he was canonized a saint of the Roman Catholic Church by Pope Leo XIII.
+After his death in 1719, he was canonized a saint of the Catholic Church by Pope Leo XIII.

 To avoid persecution in France, 70 La Salle Christian Brothers were sent to Canada.
 On September 10, 1905, 11 Brothers arrived in Cuba and were well received by the Cuba's president and the Bishop of Havana.
 Immediately they opened two new schools in Havana.
 Within 56 years, they had opened 23 schools and one university in Cuba.
 Their schools were available to all children regardless of income, status or race.

 In 1959, the Communist regime forced students to join the militia.
 On May 1, 1961, Cuban prime minister Fidel Castro decreed the nationalization of all 350 private schools.
 Churches were also closed, and all priests and religious, as well as the Christian Brothers, were expelled from Cuba.